Computing Betti tables and minimal presentations of zero-dimensional persistent homology: Background

 \section{Background}

 As is common in persistence theory, we assume familiarity with very basic notions of category theory, specifically, that of a category and of a functor.
 We let $\kbb$ denote a field, $\vect_\kbb$ denote the category of $\kbb$-vector spaces, and $\set$ denote the category of sets.
 When the field $\kbb$ plays no role, we may denote $\vect_\kbb$ simply by $\vect$.
-Proofs can be found in \cref{section:proofs-background}.

 \paragraph{Graphs and filtered graphs} A \emph{graph} $G = (V,E,\partial)$ consists of finite sets $V$ and $E$, and a function $\partial : E \to V \times V$.
 We refer to the elements of $V$ as \emph{vertices}, typically denoted $v,w,x,y \in V$, and to the elements of $E$ as \emph{edges}, typically denoted $e,d,h \in E$.
 If $\partial e = (v,w)$, we write $e_0 = v$ and $e_1 = w$.
 The \emph{size} of a graph $G$ is $|G| = |V| + |E|$.